-There is the potential that Prof. Railing, a collaborating instructor in the peer 15-213/18-213/15-513 offering will conduct research on improving student learning in computer systems courses through active learning.
+For the undergraduate classes (15-213 and 18-213), Prof. Railing will be conducting research on improving student learning in computer systems courses through active learning.
 This research will explore two approaches: first by utilizing several teaching techniques in the smaller, recitation setting, and second with the introduction of in-class quizzes.
 You will not be asked to do anything above and beyond the normal learning activities and assignments that are part of this course.
 You are free not to participate in this research, and your participation will have no influence on your grade for this course or your academic career at CMU.
 Participants will not receive any compensation.